 Here’s the answer!

 …As the sixth graders entered my classroom that fall, there were smiles and high-fives.
 Some of them were returning to me after nine months of my remedial instruction.
-As a first year reading specialist, I had worked hard and enthusiastically to bring 70 fifth and sixth graders up to grade level.
+As a beginning reading specialist, I had worked hard and enthusiastically to bring 70 fifth and sixth graders up to grade level.
 These were some who still needed my help.